Padman83/Swamp-Thing/README.md

 # Swamp-Thing Animated Text

+## Inspired by DC Comic Character.

+Swamp Thing is 1982 Superhero film written and directed by Wes Craven.

-Written in html, css and Materialize css.
+Written in html, css and Materialize css framework.